telerik/ajax-docs/api/server/Telerik.Web.UI/PivotGridAccessibilitySettings.md

             agents rendering to non-visual media such as speech and Braille.
 This property is a part of Telerik RadPivotGrid accessibility features.

-###  ColumnHeaderTableCaption `String`

-Gets or sets the 'caption' attribute for the column header table.

-#### Remarks
-This attribute provides a summary of the table's purpose and structure for user
-            agents rendering to non-visual media such as speech and Braille.
-This property is a part of Telerik RadPivotGrid accessibility features.

-###  RowHeaderTableSummary `String`

-Gets or sets the 'summary' attribute for the row header table.

-#### Remarks
-This attribute provides a summary of the table's purpose and structure for user
-            agents rendering to non-visual media such as speech and Braille.
-This property is a part of Telerik RadPivotGrid accessibility features.

-###  RowHeaderTableCaption `String`
+###  DataTableCaption `String`

-Gets or sets the 'caption' attribute for the row header table.
+Gets or sets the 'caption' attribute for the data table.

 #### Remarks
 This attribute provides a summary of the table's purpose and structure for user